| | | | | |

 17 mile drive near Carmel by the Sea

-You are in for a treat as you spend the next few hours witnessing amazing ocean views and countryside.
+You are in for a treat as you spend the next few hours witnessing fantastic ocean views and countryside.

 Your drive ends with a stop at the Pebble Beach Resort.